emdonahue/knowledgebase/README.md

 LS_COLUMNS=(title) #Default columns printed by ls.
 ```
 ## TODO
-- add options to ls to display different columns (use awk)
 - handle multiple filetypes that get added with same md5 (rtf and txt)
 - handle merging versions of the same bibliographic item (symlink notes and bib?)
 - add search by md5